gcallah/work/chaps/weber.md

 ## Weber's Thesis

-The puzzle to be explained: Protestants held more high positions in industry visa-a-visa Catholics, even in places where Catholics are the majority.
+Weber begins his work with an observation that raises a question: in Germany at that time (1905), Protestants held more high positions in industry than Catholics, even in places where Catholics are in the majority.
+Here, he is acting as a proper "social detective": given a curious situation, let us search for an explanation.

-Explaining that puzzle will, Weber thinks, help us understand the origins of capitalism.
+Furthermore, Weber suspects that solving this mystery might help us understand the origins of capitalism.

-* What is the explanation for the Protestant-Catholic difference?
+He begins by evaluating several popular explanations of this discrepancy.

 1. Historical circumstances: Wealthy towns wound up being Protestant.